ctproject4/Guestbook/guestbook-go/README.md

 ### Step One: Create the Redis master pod<a id="step-one"></a>

 Use the `examples/guestbook-go/redis-master-controller.json` file to create a [replication controller](https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/) and Redis master [pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/).
 The pod runs a Redis key-value server in a container.
-Using a replication controller is the preferred way to launch long-running pods, even for 1 replica, so that the pod benefits from the self-healing mechanism in Kubernetes (keeps the pods alive).
+Using a replication controller is the preferred way to launch long-running pods, even for 1 replica, so that the pod benefits from the self-healing mechanism in Kubernetes (keeps the pods alive)...

 1. Use the [redis-master-controller.json](redis-master-controller.json) file to create the Redis master replication controller in your Kubernetes cluster by running the `kubectl create -f` *`filename`* command: